kubero-dev/docs/docs/Installation/installation-colima.md

-# Installing Kubero on a [colima](https://github.com/abiosoft/colima) setup
+# Installation on colima

-Runs on macOS only
+Runs on macOS only with [colima](https://github.com/abiosoft/colima)

 ### 1. Install colima